HuyTang10/CPSC_1030_Lab9/README.md

 ## Deployment

-We deployed this project on the internet using GitHub pages.
+We deployed this project on the internet using GitHub Pages.

 Please navigate to the link below.